nilearn/nilearn/doc/connectivity/region_extraction.rst

 .. topic:: **Page summary**

-   This section shows how to use :class:`~nilearn.regions.RegionExtractor` to extract brain connected regions/components into a separate brain activation region and also shows how to learn functional connectivity interactions between each separate region.
+   This section shows how to use :class:`~nilearn.regions.RegionExtractor` to extract connected regions/components into a separate brain
+    region and also shows how to learn functional connectivity interactions between each separate region.

 .. contents:: **Contents**